AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Adding a person to a team : `addToTeam`

-Adds an existing person to an existing team in the address book.
+Adds an existing person to an existing team in the Mate.

 Format: `addToTeam tn/TEAM_NAME p/INDEX`